kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/3919-customized-recommender-vpa/README.md

 ### Implementation Details

 The following describes the details of implementing a first-citizen approach to support the customized recommender.
 Namely, a dedicated field `recommenders` is added to the VPA crd definition in `deploy/vpa-v1.crd.yaml`.
+We identify recommender to use with a struct containing name of the recommender rather than using a plain string to identify the recommender.
+This will allow us to pass parameters to recommenders if we need to do that in the future.

 ```yaml
 validation: